-A record of staff training courses and briefing will be maintained as per Department of Education requirements.
+A record of staff training courses and briefings will be maintained as per Department of Education requirements, through Horsham College's online Emergency Management Plan.

-The Principal (or their delegate) will ensure that while students at risk of anaphylaxis are under the care or supervision of the school outside of normal class activities, including in the school yard, at camps and excursions, or at special event days, there is a sufficient number of school staff present who have been trained in anaphylaxis management.
+The Principal (or their delegate) will ensure that, while students at risk of anaphylaxis are under the care or supervision of the school outside of normal class activities; (including in the school yard, at camps and excursions, or at special event days) there is a sufficient number of school staff present who have been trained in anaphylaxis management.